 However, it is not just the quantity of language but also the quality of language a child is exposed to that matters.

-The Principles of Creating a Rich Language Environment in the Home
+The Principles of Creating a Rich Oral Language Environment in the Home and Practising Vocabulary Skills

-- Children learn what they hear: repeated exposure to words, books and conversation allows a child to learn new words and develop strong oral language skills.
+- Children learn what they hear: repeated exposure to words, books and conversation allows a child to improve their vocabulary by learning new words and developing strong oral language skills.

 - Children learn best when they are engaged and interacting: talk with a child rather than at them, expand on what the child says, comment on what the child is interested in and ask lots of questions.